There’s something to learn from black hat SEO tactics for PDF files

 Again, the short answer is yes.
 In the absence of competition, the quality and relevance of the content (and let’s not forget the domain authority) give the PDF file the edge.

-The interesting thing here is that the snippets lack any structural formating.
-Because a pdf is much like a big .txt file in Google’s eyes, there is no option to create a table or bulleted lists.
-It’s just text or nowthing.
+The interesting thing here is that the snippets lack any structural formatting.
+Because a PDF is much like a big .txt file in Google’s eyes, there is no option to create a table or bulleted lists.
+It’s just text or anything.

 Should you apply this tactic?